 Do you require the GREs?

-The Benjamin T. Rome School of Music does not require GREs for acceptance.
+The Departments of Music does not require GREs for acceptance.
 However, if you wish to be considered for any University scholarships, the office of graduate admission will require you take either the GRE or MAT.

 No. An audition is not required for admittance into the graduate composition program.
 You will need to schedule an interview with our composition faculty.
 To do so, please contact Elise Morrow-Schap.
 Please note that if you do wish to be considered for a music scholarship, an audition is required.
 Should you have any questions please contact Dr. Andrew Simpson.

 Will my work ever be performed at Catholic University?

 The great thing about our program is that we have the ensembles, orchestras, and students eager to perform new works.
 We offer a New Voices Festival each year that allows new works to be submitted to a committee and performed at a festival right here on campus.
 For further information on this festival feel free to visit their website.